Facts about your condo parking space

 It’s not a package deal

 The first thing you need to know about your condo parking space is it is not free.
 It’s not a “buy a condo unit and get a parking slot for free” promo.
 Most condos in the Philippines do not offer a condo and parking bundle because you have to understand that there are people who do not need a parking space.
-Instead of automatically increasing the total contract price of the unit because of the mandatory parking slot, DMCI Homes is giving buyers an option and do not implement one-to-one ratio for units and parking spaces.
+Instead of automatically increasing the total contract price of the unit because of the mandatory parking slot, most condo projects are giving buyers an option and do not implement one-to-one ratio for units and parking spaces.

 Separate payment, separate title